- Beginning troubleshooting

 - Playback quality is degraded or audio plays as static.

 Different factors can cause capture or playback problems, including conflicts among device drivers, software, and hardware, and corrupt elements in specific files.
-Although some problems may occur only when you work with Adobe Premiere Pro CS4, Premiere Pro CS4 may not necessarily be the cause, it may be the only application that is memory or processor intensive enough to expose the problem.
+Although some problems occur only when you work with Adobe Premiere Pro CS4, it's not necessarily be the cause.
+It could be the only application that is memory or processor intensive enough to expose the problem.

 To benefit the most from this document, perform these tasks in order.
-Keep track of the tasks you perform and the results of each, including errors or other problems.
-Adobe Technical Support can use this information to better assist you, should you need to call.
+Record the tasks you perform and the results of each, including errors or other problems.
+Adobe Technical Support can use this information to better assist you, if you call.